-The proponent intendeds to develop Visserspan Solar PV Facility - Project 4, at this particular location since it falls within REDZ 5 which has favourable suitability in terms of solar energy harvest potential, topography, accessibility, tie-in to the Eskom grid and somewhat mitigatable visual and environmental negative impacts.
+The proponent intendeds to develop Visserspan Solar PV Facility - Project 2, at this particular location since it falls within REDZ 5 which has favourable suitability in terms of solar energy harvest potential, topography, accessibility, tie-in to the Eskom grid and somewhat mitigatable visual and environmental negative impacts.

-The proposed development will be a north facing array of poly-crystalline solar photovoltaic (PV) modules most probably grouped into tables or panels of 20 modules each and situated in parallel rows along an east to west axis covering most of the 238ha footprint.
-It is proposed that Project 4's development footprint will be surrounded by a perimeter fire access road and fence.
-The actual array of PV panels will not completely fill the 238ha footprint which also needs to cater for infrastructural requirements.
+The proposed development will be a north facing array of poly-crystalline solar photovoltaic (PV) modules most probably grouped into tables or panels of 20 modules each and situated in parallel rows along an east to west axis covering most of the 223ha footprint.
+It is proposed that Project 2's development footprint will be surrounded by a perimeter fire access road and fence.
+The actual array of PV panels will not completely fill the 223ha footprint which also needs to cater for infrastructural requirements.
+It is estimated that the actual solar array will cover an area of approximately 170ha.

 Refer Appendix B of to the Visual Assessment Report (attached as Appendix G3c of this BAR) for simulated depictions of the fence and solar panel arrays on the proposed site.

 It should be noted that the negative visual impact from the proposed (more ground based) Visserspan solar PV development is much less than that of the visually intrusive arrangement of a CPV plant or even a crystalline PV plant where the panels are raised on 10m to 15m high pedestals.

 As per Figure 1 above, the PV tables will be raised approximately 500mm above ground level and will have single axis tracking systems allowing the generation of not more than 100MW of direct current which will be converted to alternating current before being evacuated into the national grid.
-The actual generation capacity of the facility itself may be a little more than 100MW but a maximum of 100MW will be available to the national grid since the facility will require some power for its own functioning.
+The actual generation capacity of the facility itself may be a little more than 100MW but a maximum of 100MW will be available to the national grid since the facility will require some power for it own functioning.

-Proposed associated infrastructure to be built on the 238ha footprint site includes a fenced construction staging area, a few maintenance sheds, inverter-transformer stations on concrete pads, a switch panel for connection to the power grid and an office with septic tank ablutions.
-The three-phase, 22kV, electricity evacuation power lines is proposed to run along a predetermined servitude to connect with the existing Eskom transmission lines to the east of the Farm Visserspan en route to Eskom's Perseus substation.
+Proposed associated infrastructure to be built on the 218ha footprint site includes a fenced construction staging area, maintenance shed/s, inverter-transformer stations on concrete pads with adjacent 12 x 6 battery storage container/bank, a switch panel for connection to the power grid and office buildings with septic tank ablutions.
+The three-phase, sub-surface, 22kV, electricity evacuation powerlines are planned to run to a proposed future substation on the Vissersapan property (not part of this application process), from where the evacuation power lines will connect with the Eskom grid at the Perseus substation.

-Although not part of this application process, the evacuation powerlines are proposed to be subsurface (underground) powerlines until they connect with a proposed substation to be located within Visserspan - towards the eastern boundary of the Farm Visserspan No. 40.
-From the substation which will probably be situated immediately adjacent to the existing Eskom high voltage (HV) powerline servitude on the farm Melsetter.
-It is proposed that the powerlines run above-ground within the Eskom HV servitude for tie in with the national grid.
+The evacuation powerlines internal to the farm Visserspan, are proposed to be subsurface (underground) powerlines until they connect with a proposed substation to be located within Visserspan - towards the eastern boundary of the Farm Visserspan No. 40.
 It should be reiterated that the HV lines and substation are not being applied for in this application process but will be handled as a separate independent application, once routes have been finalised with Eskom.
 Electricity is evacuated from a solar PV facility in MWac (alternating current) with the solar PV facility capacity rating being in direct current and measured as a peak value under optimal conditions i.e. MWp.

 The maximum generation capacity of the facility is approximately not more than 100MW.
 Solar PV farms produce electricity in direct current which must be converted into alternating current and transformed into the correct voltage before it can be fed into the national grid.
 This conversion is done by inverters and transformers which are part of the abovementioned infrastructural development of the project.